 Those are strong principles we abide by in all our dealings.
 It’s a lifestyle that permeates the fabric of our organization.
 Without these, we’re just another investment and training firm.

 But with this, we have the direction and culture that sets us apart and guarantees Acquira’s long-term meaningful survival.

-Perseverance means to not give up in the face of difficulties; to see what you started through to the end with resilience.
+Perseverance means not giving up in the face of difficulties; seeing what you started through to the end with resilience.